canro91/canro91.github.io/_posts/2020-08-29-HowITakeNotes.md

 To write and organize my notes I use [Notable](https://notable.app/).

 For my task list, I have a [todo.txt](http://todotxt.org/) file.
 One task per line.
 Each task has a priority, due date and optional tags.
 For ideas and tasks in the future, I have a later.txt.
 Once a task is done, I move it to a done.txt.
 I keep it as a brag document.
-For more ideas, you can read [Lifehacker Ten clever uses for plain text](https://lifehacker.com/ten-clever-uses-for-plain-text-files-that-can-increase-1662774267).
+For more ideas to use plain text, you can read [Lifehacker Ten clever uses for plain text](https://lifehacker.com/ten-clever-uses-for-plain-text-files-that-can-increase-1662774267).

 I have a note for every blog post, podcast, video and book I found interesting.
-I group these notes using the tag: "til".
+I group these notes using the tag: "til", short for "Today I learned".
 I write the date, the source, the keypoints and my reaction.

 I capture ideas and thoughts on my phone.
 "Always have something to keep notes" suggests [Pragmatic Thinking and Learning]({% post_url 2020-05-07-PragmaticThinkingAndLearning %})